 One could also argue that those who read personal finance blogs become wealthier and more financially savvy over time as a result.
 After all, how can you not learn new information, make better financial decisions, and get motivated to save and earn more when you see others do the same thing?
 I’d love to think the skew is 80% in favor of the latter.
 But the truth is probably a little more balanced.

-Traffic source: 72% of traffic comes from search engines.
+64% of traffic comes from Search Engines such as Google, DuckDuckGo, and Bing.
 These are the people who seek answers to their questions.
 Most will never return, but those who see personal finance as a long term journey will stick around and subscribe to my e-mail feed.

-Traffic numbers: Roughly 1 million organic pageviews a month from 700,000 visitors.
-High quality traffic focused on the specific articles instead of visitors to a forum.
+Traffic numbers: Roughly 1.2 million organic pageviews a month from 1 million visitors.
+High quality traffic focused on the specific articles.

 Browser: Chrome 41%.
 Safari 35%.
 Internet Explorer 9%.
 Firefox 7.3%.